 As I often remind people, money is a tool.

 It’s not evil or bad.
-Money is one way to trade for resources like food, shelter, clothing, and so forth.
+Money is a way to trade for resources like food, shelter, clothing, and so forth.

 Obviously, plenty of people use their money poorly and unconsciously, and there are more than a few examples we could all go into of seeing money wasted in gluttony, war, rockets shot up into space, and many other ways.

 But for the sake of this spiritual awakening blog post, I am interested in how we can all learn to consciously use money.
-By “consciously use,” I mean to understand what you are buying/supporting and why you are choosing to buy/support something.
+By “consciously use,” I mean to understand the reality of what you are buying/supporting and why you are choosing to buy/support something.

-There are many other things we can look at, but as always, our first step to making any kind of conscious decision is to go inwards.
-As we find ourselves clearer about what our motivations actually are, then we can take steps to make to be conscious in our decisions regarding money.
+There are many other things we can look at, but as always, our first step to making any kind of conscious decision is to do our INNER WORK.
+As we find ourselves clearer about what our motivations are, then we can take steps to make to be conscious in our decisions regarding money.

 How to Start Your Spiritual Journey